keyboard_arrow_up

 A strong support system contributes greatly toward success in recovery.
 When a client begins a residential program he or she goes through an intake process with staff and is provided information on visitation.
 Approval is required from the referring agency/supervisor (BOP/ODRC/APA/Court/etc.) for all client visitors.

 Clients can talk with their case manager on how to schedule visitation with approved individuals virtually or in person (depending on COVID-19 policies).
+Clients are responsible for notifying their visitors of the time and date of visitations.

 Some Oriana House facilities permit clients to have cell phones; clients need to check with their facility as some facilities prohibit phones from having camera/recording capabilities.